-Where an item of fixed asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
+Where an item of Fixed Assets has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.

 Componentisation is only applicable to larger value land and buildings or equipment assets.